vitthalsawant/AI-Learn/README.md

 4. **📊 Progress Tracking**: Keep an eye on your learning milestones with visual performance metrics.

 ## 🛠️ How to Use the App

+1. 🔑 **Enter your Gemini API key** in the sidebar.
-1. ✍️ **Set up your profile**: Include your name, learning style, and knowledge level.
+2. ✍️ **Set up your profile**: Include your name, learning style, and knowledge level.
 3. 🎯 **Create your personalized learning path** for any subject.
-3. 📖 **Navigate through modules and practice exercises** with ease.
+4. 📖 **Navigate through modules and practice exercises** with ease.
-4. 📈 **Track your progress** and celebrate your learning achievements!
+5. 📈 **Track your progress** and celebrate your learning achievements!

 ## ⚡ Powered By